-- Six weeks before the planned date of graduation a student has to apply for entry to the final examination and obtain his or her Master grades list at the secretariat in the Huizinga Building.
-Contact person at the secretariat for the graduation procedure for Master students is Ms. Y.H.M.
-Motta-Scheerder (present Monday through Thursday).
+- Six weeks before the planned date of graduation a student has to apply for entry to the final examination and obtain his or her Master grades list at the secretary's office in the Huizinga Building.
+Contact person at the secretary's office for the Master graduation procedure is Ms. Y.H.M.
+Motta-Scheerder.
 This is only possible when the student has completed all his/her courses and has received a declaration from the thesis supervisor that the thesis is completed.
 The student must arrange the examination date and time with the student administration, and ensure that the members of the examination committee (the first and second examiner of the thesis) are available at that time.

 - a completed Application Form MA Exam

 - BA degree + a copy (Dutch students only)

 - passport + a copy (international students only)

 - Last but not least, the student is responsible for terminating his/her enrolment as a student of the MA History.
 This can be done via Studielink.
 The student administration does not issue separate forms to deregister.

 In order to graduate you need to be registered as a student of Leiden University at the moment of the final examination (see below).